Don't get us wrong, we brew up Dandelion Tea for stomach issues, Mango Ginger when we need tropical vibes, and Green Tea for our health.

 plus more for serving

-To Make The Mint Tea: Combine the ginger and 6 cups of water in a medium saucepan and bring to a boil over high heat.
-Once it boils, immediately remove from heat and add the tea and mint.
+Make The Mint Tea: Combine the ginger and 6 cups of water in a medium saucepan and bring to a boil over high heat.
+Once it boils, immediately remove it from heat and add the tea bags and mint.
 Cover and let steep until well flavored, about 15 minutes.

 Strain the liquid into a large pitcher or other heatproof container; discard the tea bags, mint, and ginger slices.
 Chill the tea in the refrigerator until thoroughly chilled, at least 1 hour.